CamShotQuality/ChampionshipLeverageIndex/README.md

 **What is each file?**

-- `baseline_cli.py`: script to derive the importance of an opening night game to a team's NBA Title win probability
+- `cli.py`: Script to derive importance of each game to a team's NBA Title win probability
-- `cli.py`: script to derive importance of each game to each team for today's nightly NBA slate
+- `baseline_cli.py`: Script to derive the importance of an opening night game to a team's NBA Title win probability
 - `gaussian.py`: Applies Gaussian Smoothing to NBA Title historical data for training data purposes
 - `random_forest_regressor.py`: RandomForestRegressor used to predict NBA Title Percentage for each seed.
 Trained on Gaussian-smoothed historical data post NBA/ABA merger
 - `constants.py`: Contains constants used across different files